 If donuts are your weakness, visit the “dueling” Krispy Kreme shops on North Church Street.
 Snack on a hot glazed donut from the working shop, then stroll across the street to see the original shop built in 1969.
 For donuts with a more local flavor, visit Downtown Deli & Donuts, a charming eatery in the heart of downtown Spartanburg.
 In addition to offering expansive breakfast, lunch and brunch menus made with fresh, often organic ingredients, the shop has its own menu of artisanal, small-batch donuts served daily in its intimate atmosphere.

 Little River Coffee Bar is another place for signature tastes of Spartanburg.
-Little River Coffee is roasted in Spartanburg and served in a cozy location tucked in front of Cakehead Bake Shop.
+Little River Coffee is roasted in Spartanburg and served in a cozy location on W. Main Street.
 Pick up a batch of their beans while you sip on a handcrafted latte.